The Borneo Review is the journal published by the Institute for Development Studies (Sabah) bi-annually in the months of June and December.

 - Articles should be accompanied, by the author’s name, address, and affiliation, and by an abstract, not exceeding 150 words, giving a clear indication of the nature and range of results in the paper.

 - Broad divisions and section headings should be clearly marked in the text where appropriate.
 Quotations that run into text should appear in double quotation marks, with longer quotations (exceeding 40 words) set off from text, without quotation marks, and indented at both margins.
-Citations of published material should be included in the text, for example, (Jon,1990, p.
-1).
+Citations of published material should follow the APA standard.

-- Foreign words should be underlined or in italics.
+- Foreign words should be in italics.
 British form of English is used.

 - References should be carefully checked.
 In the case of books these should be complete in respect of edition, place and date of publication, name of publisher; and in the case of journal articles (where given), volume and issue number, month and year, and page numbers.
 References to privately circulated material should also contain the names of the institution concerned.